-The New Jersey Audubon, Northstar Marine, and Stockton University are working with the NOAA Marine Debris Program to locate and remove over 2,000 derelict crab pots from three critical areas of coastal New Jersey and the Delaware Bay.
+The New Jersey Audubon, Northstar Marine, and Stockton University worked with the NOAA Marine Debris Program to locate and remove over 2,000 derelict crab pots from three critical areas of coastal New Jersey and the Delaware Bay.

 Type of Project: Community-based Marine Debris Removal Grant

 The New Jersey Audubon, with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant and in partnership with Northstar Marine, Stockton University, and the New Jersey Department of Environmental Protection Division of Fish and Wildlife, helped to restore habitats which removed derelict crab pots from New Jersey Coastal Bays, Cape May Artificial Reef and the Delaware Bay.
 New Jersey Audubon Nature Center of Cape May and partners at the Jacques Cousteau National Estuarine Research Reserve also focused on education and outreach efforts to prevent future derelict pots.
 All data from this project was published on the WeCrabNJ and New Jersey Audubon websites.

 What is the project and why is it important?